Mthokoseja/MyPortfolio/README.md

 ## About me
-My name is Mthokozisi seja,currently I am a Developer,being a developer has been a milestome in my professional career and the position as a developer has been, my professional goal due to the variety of tasks and development opportunities.
+My name is Mthokozisi seja,currently I am a Developer,being a developer has been a milestome in my professional career and the position as a developer has been my professional goal due to the variety of tasks and development opportunities.

 Now, I wish to exploit my research and analytical skills in software testing.
 Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

 Reason why I am persuing this kind of profession, I have developed web and mobile-based applications,during developement I've encountered different types of errors and bugs,therefore I would test them manually which is frustrating because it requires more time and It is susceptible to human errors.

-I researched effective ways to test applications thats when I was introduced to Automation testing, I fell inlove with Selenium testing.
+I researched effective ways to test applications thats when I was introduced to Automation testing, I fell inlove with Selenium  automation testing.

-My mission is to share my testing knowledge and exhibit my technical skills I that i have learnt during the testing course and practices I have completed and through self-learning.
+My mission is to share my testing knowledge and exhibit my technical skills  that i have learnt during the testing course and practices I have completed and through self-learning.
 I am determined to prove the skills I have already acquired and keep developing in this field.
 This is why I am now looking for a  position in software testing.

 ## CV